pratyushvshah/TheGroundFloor/README.md

 <!-- DISCLAIMER -->
 ## Disclaimer

-None of the contributors of TheGroundFloor, in any way whatsoever, can be responsible for your use of the code, CLI, or the website.
+None of the contributors of TheGroundFloor, in any way whatsoever, can be responsible for your use of the code or the CLI.

 <p align="right">(<a href="#top">back to top</a>)</p>